sulu/SuluFormBundle/UPGRADE-3.0.md

 ### Replace sendinblue with getbrevo

-The Sendinblue Form Form Fields were replaced with the Brevo Form Field.
+The Sendinblue Form Fields were replaced with the Brevo Form Field.
 You can find all Brevo configuration options [here](Resources/doc/brevo.md).

 ### Config changes